Richards, Layton & Finger PA - The Inside View

 The first stage: recruitment on and off campus

 Richards, Layton and Finger has traditionally visited approximately 20 law schools each year for its OCI interviews, alongside various job fairs.
 Each year, the firm evaluates its hiring needs and the need to conduct traditional OCI interviews.
 In addition, Richards, Layton and Finger visits several law schools and participates in a variety of networking events throughout the year.
-The firm encourages law students to apply to the firm directly, via their online portal.
+The firm encourages law students to apply to the firm directly, via its online portal.
 Interviews are conducted by attorneys who are members of the firm’s Hiring Committee..
 The firm emphasises the need for applicants to demonstrate enthusiasm for the firm’s practice and a strong work ethic; to do this, students should share stories illustrating their work ethic in class, on a journal, or in another challenging situation.

 Top tips for this stage:

 "Spend time researching our firm and our practice areas.
-Be prepared to answer questions about your practice area interests and your interest in Delaware." — Director and Chair of Hiring, Kevin M. Gallagher.
+Be prepared to answer questions about your practice area interests and your interest in Delaware."
+Director and Chair of Hiring, Kevin M. Gallagher.

 Callbacks